Spin-Orbit Misalignments of Eccentric Black Hole Mergers in AGN Disks: Results

 \subsection{Retrograde orbiters and warp radius}

-The alignment of isolated binary-disk systems (as opposed to disk-embedded binaries treated here) is typically governed by an analog to the Bardeen-Petterson effect whereby differentially precessing annuli, whose angular momentum vectors are tilted relative to that of the binary, are viscously damped into the plane of the binary orbit \citep{BP75, Nixon11}.\footnote{Provide the disk is sufficiently viscous.} This is effective out to the warp radius,
+The alignment of isolated binary-disk systems (as opposed to disk-embedded binaries treated here) is typically governed by an analog to the Bardeen-Petterson effect whereby differentially precessing annuli, whose angular momentum vectors are tilted relative to that of the binary, are viscously damped into the plane of the binary orbit \citep{BP75, Nixon11}.\footnote{Provided the disk is sufficiently viscous.} This is effective out to the warp radius,

-where the viscous time characterized by vertical sheer viscosity $\nu_2$ becomes equal to the local precession time \citep{Pringle:1992, ScheuerFeiler:1996, King05}.
+where the vertical shear viscosity $\nu_2$ is set equal to the standard $\alpha$-parametrized azimuthal viscosity, $\nu_2 = \alpha\,c_s\,H$, computed from the local disk properties.
+This is a simple model for the structure of the accretion flow that does not account for local deviations from the ambient disk \citep[e.g.,][]{2022ApJ...928L..19L}.
+At the warp radius, the viscous time associated to $\nu_2$ becomes equal to the local precession time \citep{Pringle:1992, ScheuerFeiler:1996, King05}.
 For disk-embedded binaries, if the accretion flow were sufficiently independent from the large scale shear of the AGN-disk, the associated timescale could alternatively be applied to estimate $\tau_{\rm align}$.

 This process also forms the basis for a (temporarily) stable retrograde phase in which the disk interior to $R_{\rm warp}$ counter-aligns with $\vec{J}$ if $\cos{\theta_b} < - J_d(R_{\rm warp}) / (2 J)$, where $J_d(R_{\rm warp})$ is the disk angular momentum out to $R_{\rm warp}$.
 To explore the possibility of a stable retrograde phase, we plot in Fig.~\ref{fig:radii} the warp radius (blue) as a function of the binary distance from the central SMBH, alongside the typical disk scale height $H$ (purple) and Hill radius (orange) for fiducial binary and disk parameters.
 We assume that the vertical viscosity is comparable to the azimuthal viscosity, $\sim \alpha c_s H$, and that these quantities correspond to their local values in the SG disk solution.
 We find that while the warp radius falls within the binary's Hill sphere and the disk's scale height, it is many orders of magnitude smaller than the binary separation itself (i.e., $0.5 $AU).
 As a result, the embedded binary cannot locally align material into its orbital plane, the alignment process is tidal as opposed to viscous, and initially nearly-retrograde inclined binaries would not be expected to counter-align with $\hat J_{\rm AGN}$.
 This agrees with the previous assumptions for the form of $\dot J_z$ and that all binaries evolve toward alignment with the disk angular momentum.
 Of note, the simulations in \citet{Dittmann24} find that mini-disks around the individual BHs of a misaligned binary are aligned with $\hat J_{\rm AGN}$, not $\hat J$.\footnote{Where the spins of the black holes themselves are not treated.} We posit that this is because even the characteristic mini-disk size ($\sim 0.3 \, a_0$) far exceeds the warp radius such that the gas does not have sufficient time to align with the orbit as it is captured around an individual black hole.
 This bastions the claim that, while the orbit can be mis-aligned to the disk, the spins ought generally to align with $\hat{J}_{\rm AGN}$ (but see also discussion of caveats below).